 Like any other type of major surgery, breast reduction procedures come with the risks of bleeding, infection, and adverse reaction to the anaesthesia.
 Other complications and side effects include:

 At Polaris Plastic & Reconstructive Surgery, we combine modern aesthetic procedures with complementary treatments to attain realistic, natural-looking and long-lasting outcomes.
-Consultant plastic surgeon and medical director Dr Adrian Ooi exercises a “patient-first” approach that focuses on embracing individual uniqueness with highly customised treatment plans, and ensuring a smooth and rapid recovery for patients by harnessing advanced plastic surgery techniques and technology.
+Our consultant plastic surgeons and medical directors exercise a “patient-first” approach that focuses on embracing individual uniqueness with highly customised treatment plans, and ensure a smooth and rapid recovery for patients by harnessing advanced plastic surgery techniques and technology.

 In Singapore, the criteria whereby insurance can reimburse for breast reduction is dependent on the weight of breast tissue removed.
 This would be more than 250grams per breast or more than 500grams in total.
 Severity of symptoms can be taken into consideration as well but usually on a case-by-case basis.

 Abnormal enlargement of male breasts should be investigated, most importantly to exclude sinister causes such as male breast cancer (1% of all breast cancer).
 Usually, male breast enlargement is due to gynecomastia, which is a very treatable condition (see Gynecomastia).

 Midface Lift – Restoring Youth In The Lower Eyelids And Midface